Locations: FoAM's MidWest_Experimental_Station and Zone2Source in Amstelpark.

 Partners: FoAM Ams, Zone2Source, Ivan Henriques, Judith van der Elst .

-Keywords: ecological robotics, restoration ecology, artificial organisms, artscience, foodwebs, trophic cascades, biodiversity, groworld.
+Keywords: ecological robotics, restoration ecology, artificial organisms, artscience, complexity, foodwebs, trophic cascades, biodiversity, groworld.

 Artists / designers:

 Blogs, groups, etc:

 Tractors do two things: provide guidance to the devices they are towing, and pulling power.
 Current tractors are huge and if they break down, the entire operation comes to a halt.
 Autonomous machines don't need operators and can operate around the clock.
 Thus tight operational windows can be achieved for seeding and other time-sensitive activities.